ED attaches Indian assets of Sri Lankan man, son in drugs-linked money laundering case | Law-Order

 A provisional order for attachment of a bungalow on East Coast Road (ECR) in Tamil Nadu and two agricultural lands in Tiruvannamalai district has been issued under the criminal sections of the Prevention of Money Laundering Act (PMLA).
 The value of these properties is Rs 33.7 lakh.

-The agency said Gunasekaran and some others were convicted in a drugs trafficking case by a special court in Tamil Nadu in 2011 but after they finished their prison term, they ''changed their identity and generated proceeds of crime''.
+The agency said Gunasekaran, his alleged associates A Suresh Raj, Mohamed Sherif and Raja Medura Gedara alias Gamini were ''involved'' in buying and selling of drugs and they were convicted in a drugs smuggling case by a special court in Tamil Nadu in 2011 but after they served their prison term, they ''changed their identity and generated proceeds of crime''.

-It said the father-son due ''used fake identity cards such as PAN, Aadhaar and driving licence over a period and stayed illegally in India.''
-PTI NES SMN SMN
+It said the father-son duo ''used fake identity cards such as PAN, Aadhaar and driving licence over a period and stayed illegally in India.''
+The ED alleged the attached properties were purchased after 2011 and the accused were not able to explain the source of funds.

+''The investigation further revealed that certain individuals were actively linked to the Liberation Tigers of Tamil Eelam (LTTE).
+Certain accused persons have been accused of murder and buying and selling of drugs, and other illegal activities in Sri Lanka too,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)